arnorhs/fi/readme.md

 2) Functions are first class citizens in javascript, so why not make use of that
 3) It could potentially lead to some interesting use cases

+### Installation

+The library is distributed as an npm module:

+    npm install fi

+If you want to use this in the browser you can use [Browserify](https://github.com/substack/node-browserify) for all your npm needs.

+I also plan to make a client side ready version, hit me up with a github issue if you're interested in seeing that happend sooner.

 ### Contributions:

 This library is pretty fresh and any pull requests or feature requests are welcome.